-The Council will support self-build and custom house building schemes on housing sites allocated in the Local Plan and on non-allocated windfall developments subject to compliance with the other Policies in the Local Plan.
+The Council will support self-build and custom house building schemes on housing sites allocated in the Local Plan and on non-allocated windfall developments subject to compliance with the other Policies in the Local Plan and where overall this would not result in an over-provision of this type of housebuilding when compared to the Council's supply/demand evidence.

-- 7.51 The criteria set out in Policy H5 will be the basis for pre-application discussions with Council officers and for the determination of planning applications for all proposals for self- and custom-build housing coming forward during the lifetime of this Plan.
-All proposals for self- and custom-build housing should therefore accord with the criteria set out in this policy. - 7.52 Proposals in the AONB will also be considered against SP14 and the Kent Downs AONB Management Plan which seeks to promote the conservation and enhancement of the highly valued and intrinsic landscape character of the AONB. - 7.53 Where Design and Access statements are required to be submitted with applications, these should explain how the principles and criteria of policies SP2, PM1 and PM2 and any relevant design policies in adopted Neighbourhood Plans have been taken into account and reflected in project design.
-They should also summarise how the design response supports and is consistent with site or area-specific supporting documents (e.g. development briefs or SPDs) and all other relevant Local Plan policies, notably those on place making, climate change, transport and infrastructure and the natural and historic environment, so that it can be demonstrated how the design responds to these issues in a holistic and integrated way.
+7.52 The criteria set out in Policy H5 will be the basis for pre-application discussions with Council officers and for the determination of planning applications for all proposals for self and custom build housing coming forward during the lifetime of this Plan.
+All proposals for self and custom build housing should therefore accord with the criteria set out in this policy.

+7.53 Proposals in the AONB will also be considered against SP14 and the Kent Downs AONB Management Plan which seeks to promote the conservation and enhancement of the highly valued and intrinsic landscape character of the AONB.

+7.54 Where Design and Access statements are required to be submitted with applications, these should explain how the principles and criteria of policies SP2, PM1 and PM2 and any relevant design policies in adopted Neighbourhood Plans have been taken into account and reflected in project design.
+They should also summarise how the design response supports and is consistent with site or area-specific supporting documents (e.g. development briefs or SPDs) and all other relevant Local Plan policies, notably those on placemaking, climate change, transport and infrastructure and the natural and historic environment, so that it can be demonstrated how the design responds to these issues in a holistic and integrated way.